iberom0k/js-fundamentals/src/challenge4.md

         const functionsArray = [add, multiply]

 3. **What the difference is between declaring a function and calling it**

+   To declare a function is to give a name, specify its parameters, and define its functionality (what it does) in the body.
+   To call a function is to execute it with specific arguments, in other words, to use it.

    Bonus: give examples for each explanation